 With so many email clients, it may seem difficult to test your email newsletter for each of them.
 But, designers must be habitual of doing so.
 They should make sure that the created newsletter works well across all the popular email service providers, especially Yahoo!
 Mail, GMail and Hotmail.

-Creating and sending newsletter is easier than you may think.
+Creating and sending a newsletter is easier than you may think.
 But, to build a customized email newsletter template and coding it can take some time.
+You can always take some help from free email template builders to make your newsletter look stunning on any devices.
 Even if you are new to this technology, you will definitely find some valuable information to get started with your email campaign.

 This article is written by Andrew Hudson.
 He is a skilled email designer at EmailChopper, who spends most of his time in exploring the best strategies to improve email newsletter templates design.
 He also shares useful tips and tricks to boost email marketing campaign.
-Follow him on Facebook, Twitter or Google+
+Follow him on Facebook or Twitter.

 Disclosure: Some of our articles may contain affiliate links; this means each time you make a purchase, we get a small commission.
 However, the input we produce is reliable; we always handpick and review all information before publishing it on our website.
 We can ensure you will always get genuine as well as valuable knowledge and resources.